 Client class is an iterating loop of objects.
 That means patterns help clients loop their objects.

-Let’s take a real-world simple example to iterate objects using an iterator design pattern.
+Let’s take a real-world simple example of iterating objects using an iterator design pattern.

 Iterator Design Pattern Real World Example